ZingZing001/WaterMarkRemovalTool/README.md

    - Ideal for detecting solid black or grayscale text-based watermarks.

 ##### **Code:**
+NOTE: I have added some colour and HSV preset in the comments form; this method is guaranteed to remove the watermarks with a certain colour; try to playing around with the values.
 ```python
 def is_text_color_rgb(img_array):
     # Identify black or near-black pixels in RGB color space